44A9EC5D-2F22-4524-9317-3D3D1AF64B4A.jpeg

 For the first time, my mom LOVED my wall art… even despite it being on the wall.
 She insisted I captured the true personality of Angelica and that impressed her.
 This response was very unexpected and imprinted a lesson on my young mind that has shaped my journey ever since; Art has the power to influence and transform people.
 If I could make my mom HAPPY that I drew on the walls again, I could do anything with art.

 Today, that lesson plays a core part of why I create.
-My business, SylviaPaints, strives to bring the world healing through an elevated experience of human centered art.
+My practice, SylviaPaints, strives to bring the world healing through an elevated experience of human centered art.
 I specialize in custom portraiture which can be created in traditional or digital mediums and in the styles of realism or caricature.

 My current aim is be completely dependent on art income by the age of 35 but it took awhile to finally accept this as my destined path.
 After seeing the influence my artwork had on my mother that fated day, I overindulged myself in creating things.
 My elementary art teacher took notice of my passions and encouraged me to pursue an arts school where my talents could be better challenged and developed.
 Following that advice I auditioned and was accepted to Miller South School for the Visual and Performing Arts in Akron, OH.
 I attended Miller South from 4th grade to 8th grade and, to date, it has been the most influential factor in my art journey.
 It was there that my art teachers, Mrs. Yingling and Mrs. Hogarth, gave me the best advice and guidance that I still use today while creating.